telerik/kendo-react-inputs/docs/slider/overview.md

 ### Buttons

-When enabled the side buttons increase/decrease the component value with the pre-defined step.
-If the initial value cannot be directly matched to a specific tick, when clicking the buttons the handle will be placed to the next possible tick and then every subsequent clicks will move the handle over the ticks.
+When enabled, the side buttons increase or decrease the component value with the pre-defined step.
+If the initial value cannot be directly matched to a specific tick, the handle is placed to the next possible tick when either of the buttons is clicked.
+Then each subsequent click moves the handle over the ticks.
 By default, the `buttons` configuration option is set to `true`.
 If set to `false`, the buttons do not appear.

 ```html
     class SliderContainer extends React.Component {